Aerijo/autocomplete-latex/README.md

 In the settings view, there are several options available to customise how this package works.
 If changing a setting does not appear to work, try restarting Atom.

 #### Disabled scopes
 A list of scopes where you do not want to see completions from this package.
-To know which scopes to use, run the command `editor:log-cursor-scope` in the cammand palette.
+To know which scopes to use, run the command `editor:log-cursor-scope` in the command palette.
 The notification that pops up will list the current scopes of the cursor.
 For example, doing this in a commented section might give the following scopes:
 - `text.tex.latex`
 - `comment.line.percentage.latex`